Like so may areas of detailing, choosing a car wheel cleaner will be a confusing task for most people.

 If I had to pick a single wheel brush to clean inside the wheel barrel's I would opt for this one from Speed Master and have been in love with it since I first discovered it years ago!

 They are not cheap, but they last a very long time.
 As a professional, I can get anywhere from 9-12 months out of mine.
 As a driveway detailer, it could be the last brush you will ever have to purchase.

 Detailing/Cleaning Wheel Face

-You could spend more on endless choices in tire and wheel brushes, but these are exactly what I use.
+You could spend more on endless choices in tire and wheel brushes, but the two brushes below are exactly what I use and know that work!